epsstan/reladomo-kata/docs/Chaining.md

 > 9999/1/1 is used as a magic timestamp to indicate infinity

 Row 1 records the following facts
 * The account was created on today (2017/1/1).
-This fact is true for the forseeable future.
-So FROM_Z = 2017/1/1, THRU_Z = Infinity
+So FROM_Z = 2017/1/1
 * The acccount was added to the database today (2017/1/1).
+So IN_Z = 2017/1/1
-This change is valid for the foreseeable future.
-So IN_Z = 2017/1/1, OUT_Z = Infinity
+* This is the only row for this account.
+And we mark these rows as valid by setting the THRU_Z and OUT_Z to Infinity

 ### Day 2 (2017/1/2) - Deposit $200